haskell/haskell-ide-engine/docs/Build.md

 Before the code in `install.hs` can be executed, `stack` installs a `GHC`, depending on the `resolver` field in `shake.yaml`.
 This is necessary if `install.hs` should be completely functional right after a fresh `git clone` without further configuration.

 This may lead to an extra `GHC` to be installed by `stack` if not all versions of `haskell-ide-engine` are installed.

+However, you always could change the resolver in `shake.yaml` to match the appropiate one.